hzhu/sol-swap/README.md

 [x] should have insufficient balance error when selling more than balance [x] add spinner to swapping and fetching button
-[x] fix broken keyboard navigation styling on comboboxes [ ] refactor selected sell token + selected symbol to reducer [ ] clicking trade direction should only make a single fetch to /quote [ ] max button populates the sell input
+[x] fix broken keyboard navigation styling on comboboxes [x] refactor selected sell token + selected symbol to reducer [ ] general refactor to clean up reducer state
+[ ] clicking trade direction should only make a single fetch to /quote [ ] disabled swap button when user types an amount for a token they do not own [ ] max button populates the sell input
 [ ] handles unconnected state?
 [ ] handles insufficient balance to sell